MaterializeInc/materialize/doc/user/content/get-started.md

     As in other databases, a view doesn't store the results of the query, but simply provides an alias for the embedded `SELECT` statement.

-    To keep the results of this view incrementally maintained **in memory** within our cluster, we'll want to create an [index](/sql/create-index).
+    To keep the results of this view incrementally maintained **in memory** within our cluster, we'll create an [index](/sql/create-index).

 1. Create an index `item_purchases_idx`: